Bridiro/glyphr/README.md

         color: 0xffffff,
         scale: 2.1,
         smoothing: 0.4,
         mid_value: 0.5,            // should always be 0.5 except for some edge cases
+        align: FontAlign::Center,  // Align the rendered string on x axis
         font: Font::default(),     // will pick the first one generated },
 );
 ```